-All dogs must be at least six months old at start of fair.
-Each exhibitor must compete in Fitting and Showmanship, Herdsmanship and Obedience contests.
-Exhibitors must take their dogs the most direct route from the entrance of the fairgrounds to the dog show area.
-Dogs that behave aggressively towards humans or other dogs will be excused from the fairgrounds.

-Classes are further divided by height as listed in the Washington State 4-H Dog Program Guidelines.
-Height measurement will occur during the Superintendent exam at 8 A.M. the day of the competition.
-Course modifications may be made at the discretion of the superintendent.
-Course information will be posted near the steward's table the morning of the competition.
+- ALL classes will be judged according to 4-H Dog Project guide. - All dogs must be at least six months old at start of fair. - Each exhibitor must compete in Fitting and Showmanship, Herdsmanship and Obedience contests. - Exhibitors must take their dogs the most direct route from the entrance of the fairgrounds to the dog show area. - Dogs that behave aggressively towards humans or other dogs will be excused from the fairgrounds. - Classes are further divided by height as listed in the Washington State 4-H Dog Program Guidelines.
+Height measurement will occur during the Superintendent exam at 8 A.M. the day of the competition. - Course information will be posted near the steward's table the morning of the competition.